sujit70777/Awsome-Mobile-App-Development/README.md

 - [Gson](https://github.com/google/gson) - A Java/Kotlin library for converting Java Objects into JSON and back
 - [shimmer-android](https://github.com/facebook/shimmer-android) - An easy way to add a shimmering effect to views, like the one used at the top of Facebook News Feed
 - [Litho](https://github.com/facebook/litho) - A declarative framework for building efficient UIs on Android
-- [Epoxy](https://github.com/airbnb/epoxy) - Android library for building complex RecyclerView layouts
+- [Epoxy](https://github.com/airbnb/epoxy) - Android library for building complex RecyclerView layouts.
 - [CircleImageView](https://github.com/hdodenhof/CircleImageView) - A circular ImageView for Android.
 - [Koin](https://github.com/InsertKoinIO/koin) - A pragmatic lightweight dependency injection framework for Kotlin.
 - [PermissionsDispatcher](https://github.com/permissions-dispatcher/PermissionsDispatcher) - A fully annotation based API to handle Android runtime permissions.